Why, How and Where of Delays in Software Security Patch Management: An Empirical Investigation in the Healthcare Sector: Research Method

 \subsection{Data Collection}

-We collected longitudinal data from patch meeting minutes maintained by the case organisations as the main artifact from patch meetings.
-In addition, we observed the patch meetings to supplement our understanding of the process, activities, and strategies documented in the meeting minutes and verify the emerged findings from the artifact analysis.
+We collected longitudinal data from patch meeting minutes maintained by the case organisations as the main artefact from patch meetings.
+In addition, we observed the patch meetings to supplement our understanding of the process, activities, and strategies documented in the meeting minutes and verify the emerged findings from the artefact analysis.

 As the main source of data collection, we gathered patch meeting minutes referred to as the \textit{``patching tracker"} by the studied teams.
 The patching tracker, a detailed Excel spreadsheet, was used as a tracking tool between the collaborative parties to document the status of the tasks, similar to a centralised version control and issue tracking system.
 The three main teams of Org A (i.e., T1, T2, and T3) each maintained separate patching trackers to document their patch management tasks (i.e., activities) with details of the task number, subject, raised date, action required or taken, raised by, owner, assigned to and the status (including \textit{Closed}, \textit{In-progress}, \textit{New}, \textit{On-hold} and \textit{Monitor}), as shown in Figure \ref{fig:patchingtracker}.
 Each tracker was updated regularly with the date and action or decision taken when the task was discussed in detail at patch meetings.